BotTech/dev-setup/README.md

 1. [Fork the original repository](fork-do-not-change-this).*
 1. Clone your fork.
-1. Edit `README.md` and update the URL in the previous section to point to raw `dev-setup.sh` script.
+1. Edit `README.md` and update the URL in the previous section to point to raw `bootstrap.sh` script.
 1. Edit the XXX file (TODO).

 \* It is recommended that you only clone the original repository as there may be a lag in the intermediary repository getting updates from upstream.
 If you find a fork which has things that the original repository doesn't have then encourage the maintaner (or submit a PR yourself) to contribute these changes.

 [fork-do-not-change-this]: https://github.com/BotTech/dev-setup/fork